Calycophyllum spruceanum

-Calycophyllum spruceanum, common names capirona and Pau-Mulato, is a canopy tree belonging to the Gardenia Family (Rubiaceae) indigenous to the Amazon rainforest.
+Calycophyllum spruceanum, common names capirona and Pau-Mulato, is a canopy tree belonging to the Rubiaceae family indigenous to the Amazon rainforest.
 Its most interesting characteristic is its very shiny, highly polished green bark.
 The oblong leaves are up to 7 in in length.
 The white flowers are in small terminal clusters.

 Description

 A tree can grow to a height of 15–27 m.
 Its flowers are in cymes which are densely packed.
 At first the inflorescences are totally enclosed by the bracts.
 When they emerge, the flowers are white and 6–7 millimeters long with spreading lobes.
 The fruit is an oblong capsule 8–11 millimeters long and densely covered with hairs pressed to the surface.

 Once or twice a year, it sheds off its bark entirely.
 The smooth green bark underneath is somewhat like a sunburnt human.
 The older the tree, the more of its bark will be unpeeled, creeping up its trunk.
 It grows white or green flowers between March and April.
 It fruits between July and November and the seeds are dispersed by the wind and water.
 Its wood is used for parquet.